|Operational detail pages|

 This operator sometimes runs test transmissions, of both its analog and digital formats, on 10250 or 10256 kHz.
 Digital formats also include experimental modems not used for regular broadcasts, like DP01.
 Additionally, it seems to regularly tinker with varied experimental digital modes, on many different other frequencies.

 This operator is very professional and seldom makes operation mistakes, compared to other agencies.
 Its transmissions can generally be received at high power levels, or fair levels even in bad conditions.
-Often, when E07 sends in AM, the modulation and thus audio level of the voice are desperately weak compared to a very strong carrier, compromising the reception of the message despite excellent signal levels.
+Modulation types used are ICW for morse and USB for digital stations, while voice stations use either AM or USB.
+AM transmissions exhibit two quirks: the voice samples are sped up - with their pitch correspondingly increased - by 10%; and the modulation and thus audio level are often desperately weak compared to a very strong carrier, compromising the reception of the message despite excellent signal levels.

 - ENIGMA 2000 Active Stations List v1.3 (September 2017), p.
 19 [accessed September 19th, 2017]

 - Cold-War Style Spying: Russian Couple's Arrest Could Mar Diplomatic Ties - Der Spiegel [accessed September 1st, 2017]

 - Russische Spionage: Agententhriller von historischer Dimension - Die Welt [accessed September 1st, 2017]

 - Agenten-Paar: Gibt es einen Austausch? - Schwarzwälder Bote [accessed September 1st, 2017]

 - Trial of Russian Spies in Germany Strains Diplomatic Relations - Der Spiegel [accessed September 1st, 2017]